 Fighting for Country and deep connection to Country are recurrent themes that will be explored, evocative of both the broader tenets of the ANZAC legacy as well as the distinct position of Indigenous people within Australia who have long fought to maintain cultural strength and pride.

-Developed during the ANZAC Centenary, the exhibition and these universal themes are timely and will resonate among audiences across Australia.
-Weapons for the soldier will foster dialogue around multi-geographical and multigenerational fights for land, Country and freedom experienced by Australians, both Indigenous and non-Indigenous, as well as the Indigenous experience in Australian military history.
+Developed during the ANZAC Centenary, the exhibition and these universal themes resonated among audiences across Australia.
+Weapons for the soldier fostered dialogue around multi-geographical and multigenerational fights for land, Country and freedom experienced by Australians, both Indigenous and non-Indigenous, as well as the Indigenous experience in Australian military history.

-Weapons for the soldier has been developed by the artists of the APY Lands and the APY Art Centre Collective in partnership with Hazelhurst Arts Centre.
+Weapons for the soldier was developed by the artists of the APY Lands and the APY Art Centre Collective in partnership with Hazelhurst Arts Centre.

-Weapons for the soldier has been supported by the Australian Government’s Anzac Centenary Arts and Culture Fund, Australia Council for the Arts, Arts SA and the Gordon Darling Foundation.
+Weapons for the soldier was supported by the Australian Government’s Anzac Centenary Arts and Culture Fund, Australia Council for the Arts, Arts SA and the Gordon Darling Foundation.